dev-xo/remix-auth-totp/docs/README.md

 ## List of Contents

+- [Live Demo](https://totp.fly.dev) - A live demo that displays the authentication flow.
 - [Getting Started](https://github.com/dev-xo/remix-auth-totp/blob/main/README.md) - A quick start guide to get you up and running.
-- [Live Demo](https://totp.fly.dev) - A live demo that displays the authentication flow.
 - [Examples](https://github.com/dev-xo/remix-auth-totp/blob/main/docs/examples.md) - A list of community examples using Remix Auth TOTP.
+- [Customization](https://github.com/dev-xo/remix-auth-totp/blob/main/docs/customization.md) - A detailed guide of all the available options and customizations.